Measuring Diffusion over a Large Network: Empirical Application: Diffusion of Microfinancing Decisions over Social Networks

+We distinguish between two definitions of initial state-switchers.
+First, we define the \bi{leaders} as those who first learned about the micro-financing program.
+In 2007, a microfinancing institution, Bharatha Swamukti Samsthe (BSS), began operations in 43 of the villages, first by inviting a pre-determined set of people (such as teachers, shopkeepers, and saving group leaders) to a private meeting with credit officers, and asking the leaders to spread the information on the microfinancing program.
+The leaders were pre-determined based on their expected well-connectedness within the village.
+Hence, they fit well with the definition of the leaders in this data.
+Second, we define the \bi{leader-adopters} as those who are leaders and participated in the micro-financing program in the first trimester.

+First, we focus on the ADM based on the initial switchers as households, one of whose members is a leader-adopter, that is, we define $Y_{j,0} = 1$ if and only if household $j$ has a leader-adopter.
+Then, we take $Y_{i,1} = 1$ if and only if household $i$ adopted microfinancing in the first trimester or later.
+This ADM measures the diffusion of microfinancing decisions triggered by the village leaders participating in the microfinancing program.
+Second, we define the initial switchers to be those households that have a leader, that is, we define $Y_{j,0} = 1$ if and only if the household $j$ has a village leader, and take $Y_{i,1}$ as before.
+The ADM in this case measures the diffusion triggered by the village leaders' obtaining the information on the microfinancing program.

-To study the role of the social networks on micro-financing decisions, we organize the 12 relationships into three different social network graphs.
-The network graphs are constructed as follows.
-For each graph, the household level adjacency matrix is constructed from the individual data, where a node is a household.
-One household is linked to another if any of its member is linked through the relationships indicated by the social network.
-The graph $G_{EE}$ is defined to be the social network where two households are linked if and only if material exchanges (borrowing/lending rice, kerosene or money) occurred, and the graph $G_{SC} $ is defined to be the social network where two households are linked if and only if some social activities (such as seeking advice, or going to the same temple or church, etc.) occurred.
-We also consider the graph $G_{ALL}$ which is the union of $G_{EE}$ and $G_{SC}$ so that two households are linked if and only if any of the 12 dimensions in the social network data (as mentioned before) occurred between the households.
-To disentangle the spurious diffusion due to the cross-sectional dependence of the covariates, we include some demographic covariates from the surveyed data included in \cite{Banerjee/Chandrasekhar/Duflo/Jackson:13:Science}.
-The surveys are distributed to about half of the individuals of each village.
-As a result, our sample contains 43 villages and a total of 4,413 households after matching the surveyed households to the households data of the social networks and micro-financing decisions.
-The summary statistics for the three different networks are listed in Table \ref{table-em1}.
+For the study, we construct directed networks at the household level.
+Similar to \cite{Leung:15:JOE}, we obtain directed links based on the individual survey questions that collected social network data along the twelve dimensions.\footnote{The networks are constructed as follows.
+For each graph, the household-level adjacency matrix is constructed from the individual data, where a node is a household.
+One household is linked to another if any of its members is linked through the relationships indicated by the social network.} We define graph $G_{\mathsf{ee}}$ to be the social network where two households are linked if and only if material exchanges (borrowing/lending rice, kerosene or money) occurred, and graph $G_{\mathsf{sc}} $ to be the social network, where two households are linked if and only if some social activities (such as seeking advice, or going to the same temple or church) occurred.
+We also consider graph $G_{\mathsf{all}}$, which is the union of $G_{\mathsf{ee}}$ and $G_{\mathsf{sc}}$ so that two households are linked if and only if any of the 12 dimensions in the social network data (as mentioned before) occurred between the households.
+The summary statistics for the three networks are listed in Table \ref{table-em1}.